 We have a suggestion for redemption.
 Times reporters might want to keep up with the continuing rate increases in their own backyard from the likes of Empire Blue Cross.
 Are New Yorkers less outraged than Californians at the humongous increases they’ve seen in both the individual and employer markets?
 One of my students brought to class a notice his employer got from Oxford, telling of a 22 percent increase.
 A twenty-four-year old I know who is in good health got socked with an 11 percent increase from Empire; she now pays $764 a month for a policy without prescription coverage—and one, she found, was not accepted by many New York City doctors when she sought a doctor for a routine GYN exam.

-Everything in health insurance is relative, which underscores the point that there’s no such thing as equity in the U.S. insurance system—as the Anthem story shows.Trudy Lieberman is a fellow at the Center for Advancing Health and a longtime contributing editor to the Columbia Journalism Review.
-She is the lead writer for The Second Opinion, CJR’s healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+Everything in health insurance is relative, which underscores the point that there’s no such thing as equity in the U.S. insurance system—as the Anthem story shows.Trudy Lieberman is a longtime contributing editor to the Columbia Journalism Review.
+She is the lead writer for The Second Opinion, CJR's healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+She also blogs for Health News Review.
 Follow her on Twitter @Trudy_Lieberman.